 Since AirBnb launched in 2009, it’s exploded.
 Approximately 6 million people use this online platform to book accommodation and short-term rentals, browsing 800,000 properties across 34,000 cities in 90 different countries.
 We had used it occasionally prior to moving to Sydney, but since being in Australia it’s become one of our first stops when planning any of our getaways.
+We highly recommend you consider booking an AirBnb in Australia for your next adventure.
 There are so many unique, affordable places on offer that are so much more interesting than staying in a hotel.
 Staying in AirBnBs has allowed us to travel extensively, meeting great people, without breaking the bank.
 When booking your next AirBnb property however, the choice can be staggering, especially in popular areas or cities.
 It can be a bit of a minefield when sifting through all of the different options, and photos don’t always do a hosting justice.
 I’ve pulled together 5 of our favourites so far in Australia, New Zealand and Fiji that Will and I highly recommend; hopefully they may help you if you’re planning on visiting any of these destinations on your next adventure!

 You can read more about Hyam’s Beach and Steamer’s Walk in my top 10 favourite beaches in New South Wales post

-I have written a more detailed post Finding our sea legs in Fiji.
+I have written a more detailed post Finding our sea legs in Fiji: an AirBnb in Fiji.
 Have a read if you want to find out more about our experiences aboard Fantasea.

 Which is your favourite AirBnb?
 Drop me a note in the comments below!